MPh-py/MPh/docs/installation.md

 pip install MPh
 ```

-Requires [JPype] for the bridge from Python to [Comsol's Java API]
+Requires [JPype] for the bridge from Python to [Comsol's Java API] and [NumPy]
-and [NumPy] for returning (fast) numerical arrays.
-Pip makes sure the
+for returning (fast) numerical arrays.
+Pip makes sure the two Python
-two Python dependencies are installed and adds them if missing.
+dependencies are installed and adds them if missing.

 Run `pip uninstall MPh` to remove the package from your system.
-Note
+Note that this
-that this won't uninstall the dependencies.
+won't uninstall the dependencies.

+On Windows, users have encountered problems with the Python installation from
+the Microsoft Store ([GitHub issue #57]).
+In that event, use the Python
+installers from [python.org] instead.

 ## Comsol